outermedia/solr-fusion/src/main/doc/user-guide.md

 ## SolrFusion Schema Fields
 The mandatory XML element `<om:fusion-schema-fields>` is used to describe all available SolrFusion fields.
 This information is e.g. used by the SolrFusion query parser and the validation of mapping rules.
-SolrFusion's response renderer uses especially the multi-value declarations to create proper document field values.
+SolrFusion's response renderers use especially the multi-value declarations to create proper document field values.

 Declaration (mandatory, fields are optional):